Rahul19982022/anime-recommendation-system-exp/README.md

    Place them in their respective folders as described.

 3. Run `recommendation_features.ipynb`.
-   The `cd` command is used inside the notebook to navigate to the project folder.
+   The `os.chdir()` command is used inside the notebook to navigate to the project folder.
    You only need to **change the folder path according to your Google Drive** location of the project.

 All dependencies will be installed automatically using `!pip install` inside the notebook.